LuccaBBombo/recipe_blog/README.md

     3. Try to submit the form with all inputs valid and verify that the form is sent and you are redirected to the 'Recipes' page.

 ### Deployment
-*The HTML and CSS files were tested by using the W3C Mark Validator Service by direct input of the files on the validator.
+* The HTML and CSS files were tested by using the W3C Mark Validator Service by direct input of the files on the validator.
-*The Python file was tested by direct input at the (extendsclass.com) file validator.
+* The Python file was tested by direct input at the (extendsclass.com) file validator.
-*All the changes made to the code where added and committed with the correct commentaries.
+* All the changes made to the code where added and committed with the correct commentaries.
+* To test the responsiveness of the website in phones, tablets, and desktops screens, I was used the Chrome Developer Tools, verifying how the site reacted in different screen sizes.

 ### Credits
 ### Acknowledgement
 Special thanks to all the team from Code Institute on helping me on this project.